nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     </box>
 1. On the bottom left of the screen is a list of sample weddings.
 On the bottom right is a list of sample contacts.
-1. Type commands in the command box and press Enter to execute them. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+1. Type commands in the command box and press Enter to execute them. e.g. typing **`help`** and pressing Enter will open the help window.
    Some example commands you can try:

    * `add n/John David p/98765432 e/johnd@gmail.com a/Jurong East, Block 71, #04-19, 672381` : Adds a contact named `John David` with the specified details to your contacts.